-- The maximum building height permitted within the Premier Gateway Employment Area is generally 6 storeys. - Building massing within, and between, developments should be varied and may incorporate stepbacks, changes in height, or strategic setbacks of sections of the building. - All roof top mechanical units are to be screened in all directions.
+- The maximum building height permitted within the Premier Gateway Employment Area ranges from 2 to 8 storeys. - Building massing within, and between, developments should be varied and may incorporate stepbacks, changes in height, or strategic setbacks of sections of the building. - All roof top mechanical units are to be screened in all directions.
 Such screening shall be compatible with building design in form, materials and colour.